The Sow It Forward Garden Grants Program

 Sow It Forward is the grants and partnership program of Kitchen Gardeners International.
 The grant is for nonprofit causes or organizations (schools, 501c3s, food banks, community gardens, colleges, libraries, prisons, senior programs, etc.) interested in starting or expanding food garden projects that are of general benefit to their community.
 Past grantees include school gardens, community gardens, food bank gardens, library gardens, senior gardens, prison gardens and homeless shelter gardens among others.

-For our next round of giving, we'll be offering 100 full grants and roughly 50 partial grants.
-The full grant has a worth of $500 and consists of:
+For our 2014 round of giving, we offered 100 full grants and roughly 60 partial grants.
+The full grant was worth $500 and consisted of:

 - a $300 cash grant